coherent-research/dcs-documentation/DcsPublicApiDescription.md

 - Authenticated

-  All calls to the API must contain a security token which will be obtained by the sign-in method (see xxx).
+  All calls to the API must contain a security token which will be obtained by the sign-in method (see below).
 The credentials used to sign-in in will correspond to normal DCS user account.

   When called in Authenticated mode restrictions applied with respect to call rate and the quantity of data requested.